 - Alteplase injections— Some patients with brain bleeding might not be good candidates for tPA or alteplase injections.

-- Doctors can also perform an intra-arterial thrombolysis procedure using a catheter, send it to the brain area, and deliver the tissue plasminogen activator directly into the field of the stroke.
+- Doctors can also perform an intra-arterial thrombolysis procedure using a catheter, guide it to the brain area, and deliver tissue plasminogen activator directly into the stroke area.

 - A brain clot can also be removed using a stent retriever and is particularly beneficial for patients with large clots that don’t respond well to tPA.